ManuMyGit/CodingTutorials/microservices/eventdriven/README.md

 ## Event-driven architecture models
 An event driven architecture may be based on either a pub/sub model or an event stream model.

-# Publiser - Subscriber model
+# Publiser - Subscriber pattern
 The Publish/Subscribe pattern is an architectural design pattern that provides a framework for exchanging messages between publishers and subscribers.
 This pattern involves the publisher and the subscriber relying on a message broker that relays messages from the publisher to the subscribers.
 The host (publisher) publishes messages (events) to a channel that subscribers can then sign up to.

 Although Pub/Sub is based on earlier design patterns like message queuing and event brokers, it is more flexible and scalable.
 The key to this is the fact Pub/Sub enables the movement of messages between different components of the system without the components being aware of each other’s identity.